YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ---

 ### Exponential model
 The exponential growth model is based on the assumption that the rate of cell rapid reproduction is directly proportional to the current number of rapidly reproducing cells.
 These are in turn proportional to the tumor volume V. It implies that the cell doubling time remains constant over the growth period, and there are no (environmental-) resource limits.
-Biologically, this model is good at simulating early-stage tumor growth, which is the phase where a lot of resources like oxygen and nutrients are available.
-Gerlee, P. (2013).
+Biologically, this model is good at simulating early-stage tumor growth, which is the phase where a lot of resources like oxygen and nutrients are available ([Gerlee, 2013](https://doi.org/10.1158/0008-5472.can-12-4355)).

 **The mathematical formula:**
 $$\frac{dV}{dt} = V + c \cdot V$$